1.1 Product Feed Introduction

 +

-Attribute Code Short description Example/ Notes
+Attribute Short description Examples

 3234567890126

-Color [color] The product’s color.
+color The product’s color.

 Green

-Material [material] The main fabric or material that your product is made of.
+material The main fabric or material that your product is made of.

 Cotton

-Pattern [pattern] The pattern or graphic print on your product.
+pattern The pattern or graphic print on your product.

 striped